Stochastic Calculus in Infinite Dimensions and SPDEs: Stochastic Calculus in Infinite Dimensions

 \begin{definition} For a continuous local martingale $\widetilde{M}$, define $\mathcal{I}^T_{\widetilde{M}}$ to be the class of progressively measurable processes $\sy$ such that Also define $\mathcal{I}^{\mathcal{H}}_{\widetilde{M}}$ to be those $\sy$ in $\mathcal{I}^T_{\widetilde{M}}$ for every $T$.

 \end{definition}

 Suppose that $\widetilde{M}$ is localised by the stopping times $(T_n).$ Without loss of generality this sequence of stopping times can be chosen such that the stopped processes $\widetilde{M}^{T_n}$ defined by are bounded; if $(T_n')$ are localising stopping times, then we can simply set so that for each $n$, $\widetilde{M}^{T_n}$ is a bounded continuous martingale and hence in $\mathcal{M}_c^2$.
-Note of course that the new stopping times $(T_n)$ are still non-decreasing and approach infinity $a.s.$ by the pathwise continuity of $\widetilde{M}$.
+Note of course that the new stopping times $(T_n)$ are still non-decreasing and approach infinity $\mathbbm{P}-a.s.$ by the pathwise continuity of $\widetilde{M}$.
 Continuing in this theme, for a process $\sy \in \mathcal{I}^{\mathcal{H}}_{\widetilde{M}}$ let's define some more non-decreasing random times $(R_n)$ by taking the convention that the infimum of the empty set is infinite.
-The $(R_n)$ are stopping times as they are simply first hitting times of the continuous and $(\mathcal{F}_t)$-adapted random variable Again these times tend to infinity $a.s.$ by condition (\ref{localmartingaleintegrability}).
+The $(R_n)$ are stopping times as they are simply first hitting times of the continuous and adapted random variable Again these times tend to infinity $\mathbbm{P}-a.s.$ by condition (\ref{localmartingaleintegrability}).
 Now define $\tau_n$ by and the truncated processes $\sy^n$ as We use the fact that for $m \leq n$, and $t \leq \tau_m$, we have and also that so we can make the consistent definition that at almost every $\omega$ for any $n$ such that $t \leq \tau_n(\omega)$, noting that such an $n$ exists (for almost every $\omega$).
 There is subtlety in this, as $n$ itself is a random variable (it is dependent on $\omega$) and the logic in which we are proceeding is vital.
 To be clear, we are \textit{not} considering the $n$ of (\ref{localintegratordefinition}) as a random variable; the random selection of $n$ occurs prior.
-That is to say we understand (\ref{localintegratordefinition}) as a definition of the left hand side pointwise $a.e.$ by fixing such an $\omega$, then fixing our $n$ as outlined, and then considering the right hand side as a process which can be evaluated at any $\omega' \in \Omega$, but is such that if $\omega' \neq \omega$ then it will not necessarily be true that $t \leq \tau_n(\omega')$.
+That is to say we understand (\ref{localintegratordefinition}) as a definition of the left hand side pointwise $\mathbbm{P}-a.e.$ by fixing such an $\omega$, then fixing our $n$ as outlined, and then considering the right hand side as a process which can be evaluated at any $\omega' \in \Omega$, but is such that if $\omega' \neq \omega$ then it will not necessarily be true that $t \leq \tau_n(\omega')$.
 We simply evaluate this process at $\omega$ to make the definition.
 Of course to do this we require that at this choice of $n$, $\sy^n \in \mathcal{I}^{\mathcal{H}}_{\widetilde{M}^{\tau_n}}$: the process $(\mathbbm{1}_{t \leq \tau_n})$ is progressively measurable, as it is both left continuous and adapted (adaptedness becomes clear when for each fixed $t$, we write the random variable $\mathbbm{1}_{t \leq \tau_n}$ as $1 - \mathbbm{1}_{t > \tau_n}$).
-The square integrability in \ref{martingaleviableintegrands} comes from the fact that the random variable is bounded by $n$ \textit{a.e.} (owing to (\ref{R_n})), hence the expectation satisfies the same bound.
-It is critical again here that the $n$ in (\ref{localintegratordefinition}) is not allowed to be random, as we would have instead a bound so we cannot deduce a finite expectation as required because the bound is not uniform in $\omega$.\\
+The square integrability in \ref{martingaleviableintegrands} comes from the fact that the random variable is bounded by $n$ $\mathbbm{P}-a.s.$ (owing to (\ref{R_n})), hence the expectation satisfies the same bound.
+It is critical again here that the $n$ in (\ref{localintegratordefinition}) is not allowed to be random, as we would have instead a bound so we cannot deduce a finite expectation as required because the bound is not uniform in $\omega$.
+Of course where $\widetilde{M}$ is itself a genuine martingale, this procedure defines the stochastic integral for processes with only the regularity (\ref{localmartingaleintegrability}).
+In this case we do not have to stop the integrator, just truncate the integrand.